darya/framework/README.md

 #### Routing to functions

-You can define routes when instantiating a router, where URL paths to match are keys and callables are values.
+You can define routes when instantiating a router, where URL paths are keys and callables are values.

 Here is an example of routing to anonymous functions.